romsit/hogwarts-quiz/README.md

 Contributing

-Contributions are what make the open‑source community such an amazing place to learn, inspire and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire and create.
 Any contributions you make to this project are greatly appreciated.

 How to contribute